-63. Notably, established in 1975, the Early Stimulation Programme (ESP) is a special intervention Programme catering to children, up to six years old, who have various disabilities.
+58. Notably, established in 1975, the Early Stimulation Programme (ESP) is a special intervention Programme catering to children with varying disabilities, up to six years old.
 Administered by the Ministry of Labour and Social Security, the Programme forms part of the Government's social safety net designed to assist the vulnerable in society ensuring children with disabilities attain their rights to early intervention and education to increase their outcomes as valuable citizens of Jamaica.
-The ESP serves more than 1,500 children through facilities in Kingston and a community-based rehabilitation Programme in Portland and has plans for further outreach in St Ann.
+The ESP serves 1,695 children through facilities in Kingston and a community-based rehabilitation Programme in Portland and has plans for further outreach in other parishes.
 Although the facilities are in these parishes, children from across the island are referred or taken by parents to the ESP for intervention.